velaia/velaia.github.io/_projects/3_project.md

 place: Germany
 ---

-We were approached by a software development company to develop a customer journey prediction AI for a German automotive company.
+We were approached by a German software development company to develop a customer journey prediction AI for a Southern German automotive company.
 The end customer was interested in how well a modern AI system could predict the next website a user would visit based on their browsing history.
 We used a dataset of millions of past website visits to train a modern language model.

 <div class="row" style="margin-top: 30px;">
     <div class="col-sm mt-3 mt-md-0">